 The 2001 Bike Plan called for 495 km of on-street bike lanes by 2011.
 How many did we build over that 10 year period?
 Roughly 112 km, or 23% of the plan.
 According to Share the Road Cycling Coalition, 73% of Torontonians want to ride more often, but the lack of safe cycling infrastructure is holding them back.

 A grid of protected bike lanes supported by a network of bicycle boulevards is a vital way to get Torontonians moving.
 Ridership rises when biking is easy, safe and comfortable.
 A study from Portland, Oregon found that 60% of people are interested but concerned about cycling for transportation.
 A Minimum Grid would help that 60% cycle more often, creating a transportation system that is easier, safer, more sustainable, and more fun.

-We're calling on all candidates in the 2014 municipal election to commit to creating a Minimum Grid of 100 km of protected bike lanes and 100 km of bicycle boulevards during the 2014-2018 term of council to get Torontonians moving by bicycle.
+We're calling on all members of City Council to commit to creating a Minimum Grid of 100 km of protected bike lanes and 100 km of bicycle boulevards during the 2014-2018 term of council, to get Torontonians moving by bicycle.

-Ask your candidates for city councillor or mayor if they support building a Minimum Grid.
+Ask your new City Councillor and Mayor to support building a Minimum Grid.
 Be specific — a Minimum Grid means 100 km of protected bike lanes and 100 km of bicycle boulevards, connected together to form a grid, across the whole city of Toronto by 2018.

 Join Cycle Toronto to support this campaign and help us push for a better bike city.
 The more members we have, the stronger our voice!